mahmoudsakr7/mobile-store-system/README.md

 # mobile-store-system
-Developed a dynamic web app for product management, simulating real-world inventory systems.
-Features include product creation, updates, deletion, real-time search, local storage, input validation, total price calculations with tax/discount, and interactive UI feedback.
+Developed a dynamic web application for managing products, designed to simulate real-world inventory and product tracking systems.
+The system allows users to create, update, delete, and search for products with real-time updates stored in browser local storage.
+The application also includes features like input validation, total price calculation (including taxes and discounts), dynamic product count handling, and UI feedback to enhance user interaction.